akirsman/demoserverless/README.md

 Deployment:

+1) clone this project
+2) install this plugin: _npm i serverless-s3-sync_
-1) set some sitebucket's BucketName and s3sync's bucketName in serverless.yml to some unique URL of your choice
+3) set sitebucket's BucketName and s3sync's bucketName in serverless.yml to some unique URL of your choice
-2) serverless deploy
-3) serverless info --verbose
+4) _serverless deploy_
+5) _serverless info --verbose_
-4) fill website/js/config.js with appropriate data
+6) fill website/js/config.js with appropriate data
-5) serverless deploy
+7) _serverless deploy_

 Then navigate to the bucket web hosting URL, register, signin etc.